-

 Instead of dismissing traffic tickets, Utah offers its drivers three ways to remove points from their driving records.
 You can either:

-- Take an approved defensive driving course once every three years to have 50 points removed.
+• Take an approved defensive driving course once every 3 years to have 50 points removed.

-- Drive for one year without being convicted of a moving traffic violation to have half of your points removed.
+• Drive for 1 year without being convicted of a moving traffic violation to have half of your points removed.

-- Drive for two years without being convicted of a moving traffic violation to have all of your points removed.
+• Drive for 2 years without being convicted of a moving traffic violation to have all of your points removed.

 What if I have a UT CDL and get a traffic ticket?

 The procedures for handling traffic tickets are the same for Utah commercial drivers as they are for those with a regular license; UT CDL holders must pay the fines or fight the traffic ticket before the deadline on your citation.
-If convicted, then you must also notify your employer within 30 days of conviction for any traffic violations.
+If convicted, then you must also notify your employer of any traffic violations.
 This is the case no matter what type of vehicle you were driving.
-Keep in mind parking tickets don’t count.
+Keep in mind parking tickets don't count.

 For more on traffic violations and penalties for CDL drivers, refer to our page on traffic ticket fines and penalties and the Utah’s Commercial Driver License Handbook.